There are approximately 1225 independent schools within the

 So you want to be a bursar?

-If you are considering a new career as a bursar or a senior
+If you are considering a new career as a bursar or currently

-which offers an insight into this stimulating and challenging
+bursar?' course which offers an insight into this

 New in post as a bursar?